argentlabs/argent-contracts-starknet/docs/argent_account.md

 ### Admin calls

 The account can **call itself** to perform admin operations like changing the owners, upgrading to a new implementation, setting up guardians, escape...
-When the account is calling itself, it should be the **only call** performed in this multicall or the transaction will be rejected.
+When the account is calling itself, it must be the **only call** performed in this multicall or the transaction will be rejected.

 ## Signer types